A Joint Optimization of Buffer and Splitter Insertion for Phase-Skipping Adiabatic Quantum-Flux-Parametron Circuits: Iterative Algorithm Details

 \subsubsection{Linear Relaxation}

 Considering that the optimal level assignments for a given splitter tree are typically not the final level assignments and the optimal levels will change as the splitter tree configuration adapts, it is worthwhile to relax the integer constraints of the ILP, achieving scalability necessary for successive iterations at a minor sacrifice in solution quality.
 To handle non-integer values, all returned \textit{$L_i$} values are rounded up to the nearest whole number.
 Since all values are rounded in the same direction, connected nodes that were subject to the relationship $L_j-L_i\geq{1}$ before rounding, will still satisfy the constraint after rounding.
 Some non-optimality is introduced as our objective function may now minimize the sum of fractional buffers ($C_{ij}$) when $\lceil C_{ij}\rceil$ buffers must be inserted.
 Importantly, a given iteration may now have a minimal increase in buffer count due to this approximation, in which case the algorithm stops and the previous iterations solution is returned.
+Our experimental results demonstrate that this relaxation yields strong performance.